hpatro/valkey-durability-spec/README.md

 ### Asychronous Replication

-Asynchronous replication system will co-exist with the synchronous replication system to allow users to use Valkey with high availability but not high durable system.
+Asynchronous replication system will co-exist with the synchronous replication system to allow users to use Valkey with high availability but not high durable system i.e. backward compatible in terms of performance/behavior.

 ### LUA Scripts